 You can find out the number of Fan headers and their type by looking at your motherboard physically or by reading the manual:

 The motherboard above only has two System Fan Headers.
-Therefore, if you have more than 2 case fans that you need to install, then you will certainly need a splitter.
+Therefore, if you have more than 2 case fans that you need to install, then you will undoubtedly need a splitter.

 Also Read: Do Motherboards Come with Cables?